 Like, Share, Support…be the Voice of Free Press

-By Nazarul Islam, Copy Edited By Adam Rizvi, TIO: A few days ago, something unusual happened in Pakistan —which I construe, being a directional change in the conservative moral compass.
+By Nazarul Islam, Edited By Adam Rizvi, New York TIO: A few days ago, something unusual happened in Pakistan —which I construe, being a directional change in the conservative moral compass.
 Pakistanis live in a country, charged with patriarchy.
 Recently, a court in Pakistan had summoned the creators of a wildly popular television series—after a petition was filed, demanding from all those involved in the drama, to apologize; for portraying Pakistani women as ‘greedy, selfish and non-professional’.

 Also, Read: Darna Nahi….a tribute to Women of Shaheen Bagh!